vectorgrp/sil-kit-adapters-vcan/README.md

     git clone --branch asio-1-24-0 https://github.com/chriskohlhoff/asio.git third_party/asio

 ### Build the Adapter
 To build the adapter, you'll need an ubuntu SIL Kit package ``SilKit-x.y.z-$ubuntu``.
-You can download it directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+You can download it directly from [SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 The easiest way would be to download it with your web browser, unzip it and place it on your file system, where it also can be accessed by ``bash``.

 The adapter and demos are built using ``cmake``: